 Voiced By: Shigenori Soya (JP)Real Name: IsobuFormer hosts: Yagura, 4th Mizukage, Rin Nohara, Konoha KunoichiThis giant turtle-like monster is the only Tailed Beast seen so far who was not sealed into a host when Akatsuki captured it.
 (Chapter 420, however, reveals that the Beast did have a host at one point, a young man from the Hidden Mist Village named Yagura who was apparently at some point the Fourth Mizukage.
 However, Yagura was apparently mind controlled by Tobi and killed afterward, so the Beast was free by the time it was encountered in the main story.)
 A Filler arc was centered around this creature, with the Leaf Ninja trying to seal it, only to be stopped by Guren and her henchmen repeatedly, eventually foiling the mission altogether.
 As such, the Akatsuki tracked it down, where it was easily defeated by Deidara and Tobi, who were assigned to capture it.
 Tobi claimed to have knocked it out in one punch, although Deidara contests this assertion.

 Tropes associated to the Three-Tails:

 - Making a Splash: Can use Water style jutsus.

 - Mind Rape: In the anime, the mist it created caused genjutsu-like hallucinations.

 - Mix-and-Match Critter: Of a turtle and a crab with shrimp-like tails.
 Also has human-like arms and hands.

-- The Caligula: Except that he was really under mind control
+- The Caligula: He was feared for his brutality, but it was eventually revealed that he was really under mind control courtesy of Obito Uchiha.

 - Flower Motif: Has a green camellia perched on his staff.
 Filler character Yukimaru shares a similar affinity with the flowers as well as appearance and ability to control the three tails.